Not My Job: We Quiz The Host Of 'Mysterious Islands' On Staten Island

 FELBER: My avalanche training was stay the hell away from avalanches.

-EDWARDS: I'd grab you by that collar.
-We'd be out of there, OK?
+EDWARDS: I'd grab you by that collar, and we'd be out of there, OK?

 SAGAL: I mean, it is humbling to know that you have all these skills for the apocalypse.
 And in my case, it'd be, like, well, Peter could moderate the discussion at the campfire tonight.
 That's all I've got.